 By default the wireless security of this router will be disabled.
-In this next option the user can enabled or disable wireless security for the frequency band 2.4GHz.
-There are two types of encryption that can be used.
-WEP or WPA/WPA2.
+In this option the user can enable or disable wireless security for the frequency band 2.4GHz.
+There are two types of encryption that can be used: WEP or WPA/WPA2.
+For further information on these security types, please refer to "Wireless Security" on page 53